 We will update this article as soon as any better deals come up.
 In the meantime, feel free to leave us a comment below if you need any help picking your next monitor.

-Overall, you can’t go wrong with the ASUS VG259QM if you’re a competitive player.
+Overall, you can’t go wrong with the ASUS VG259QM if you have a budget GPU and mostly play competitive titles.

 Updates +